dotMorten/UniversalWPF/README.md

 # UniversalWPF
 A set of WPF Controls ported from Windows Universal

 NOTE: This is a work in progress.
 State Triggers are not working yet.
-RelativePanel _should_ work but needs lots of testing (please help!)
+RelativePanel _should_ work but needs lots of testing (please help!), SplitView is partially working, but needs some work still.

 ### Controls